-Research Proposal and Annotated Bibliography, 20% [SLO 2-4]

-Research Paper (10-20 pages), 30% [SLO 1-4]

-Peer Review, Revision, and Resubmission of Research Paper, 10% [SLO 1-4]

-Early English Books Online Presentation, 10% [SLO 2]

-Participation: 20% [SLO 1-4]

-Weekly online responses (posted to Canvas no later than one hour before class): 10% [SLO 1-4]
+Research Proposal and Annotated Bibliography, 10% [SLO 2-4] Research Paper (15-20 pages), 25% [SLO 1-4] Peer Review, Revision, and Resubmission of Research Paper, 25% [SLO 1-4] Research Project/Early English Books Presentation, 10% [SLO 2] Participation: 15% [SLO 1-4] Online reading responses (posted to Canvas by 2pm on Wednesdays): 15% [SLO 1-4]

 Paper Regulations: Write your papers double-spaced, in 12pt.
-Times New Roman font, with one-inch page margins all around, and no additional spacing between paragraphs.
+Times New Roman font, with oneinch page margins all around, and no additional spacing between paragraphs.
 Include page numbers in the top right corner.
 Sources must be cited according to MLA citation style.
 Use the OWL site produced by Purdue (http://owl.english.purdue.edu/owl/resource/557/01/) as your citation and style manual.
 Upload papers to Canvas as MS Word files.
 Late papers are subject to grade reduction.

 Participation: Every student will come to class prepared for a critical discussion.
-Every student will read all of the assigned readings, come to every class meeting, engage with the texts and participate in the discussion, offer interpretations, ask and answer questions, and be respectful to other students.
+Every student will read all of the assigned readings, come to every class meeting, engage with the texts and participate in the discussion, offer interpretations, ask and answer questions, and be respectful to others.

-Weekly Discussion Questions/Analyses: Each week, you will post questions about the reading, suggest possible passages for close readings, and/or suggest possible readings of specific passages.
+Weekly Discussion Questions/Analyses: Each week, you will post questions about the readings both the literary text and the critical text-suggest possible passages for close readings, and/or suggest possible readings of specific passages.